General Mental Health Program Licensed Professional Mental Health Counselor (LPMHC) in Guiseley

 #J-18808-Ljbffr

-General Mental Health Program Licensed Professional Mental Health Counselor (LPMHC) employer: U.S. Department of Veterans Affairs
+General Mental Health Program Licensed Professional Mental Health Counselor (LPMHC) in Guiseley employer: U.S. Department of Veterans Affairs

 The U.S. Department of Veterans Affairs is an exceptional employer, offering a supportive work culture that prioritises the well-being of both employees and the Veterans they serve.
 With access to the Education Debt Reduction Program (EDRP) and opportunities for professional growth within a multi-disciplinary team, employees can make a meaningful impact while enjoying a flexible work schedule and comprehensive benefits.
 Located in Atlanta, this role provides a unique chance to contribute to Veteran-centered mental health care in a vibrant city known for its rich history and community spirit.